 One useful framework to apply here to understand this is the masculine and feminine poles of relationship.
 In this framework, the feminine pole desires emotions, energy, and connection, whereas the masculine pole desires calmness, freedom, and completion.
 The feminine in you uses emotions to create the connection but the masculine wants it all to end so he can be still and rest.
 I want to stress these poles are not of men and women but masculine and feminine.
 Both poles are present in men and women but to different extents depending on the individual.

 This is why men who identify more with the masculine pole will try and fix emotional problems in relationships or run away from them because this is how they reach the calmness, freedom, and completion they desire.
 They can’t control women’s emotional expression so they try and make it stop in whatever way they can because sitting in the difficult emotions and holding their partner in whatever they are experiencing is so difficult.
 Once men learn to be comfortable with the fullness of their own emotions they can then best hold their partner in their emotions.

-Here are two things you can do today to help with this:
+Men complain about this the most, but here are two things you can do today to help with this:

 In the martial art Aikido when someone pushes you, you pull them.
 When someone pulls you, you push them.
 You embrace and move with what comes instead of resisting and working against it.